theonize/Currier/Gloss/Jonah/Jonah 1.md

   Is 64:6

-16) How ironic that the pagan sailors actually feared Yahweh and Jonah did not...though he said so.
+16) Ironic that the pagan sailors actually feared Yahweh and Jonah did not...though he said so.